Confirmation | The Dover Church

 - We will examine our existing beliefs and how they impact our lives

-- We will explore some core elements of Christian faith and see how they might impact our lives
+- We will explore some core elements of Christian faith - what we make of them and how our tradition has understood them

-- We will practice being Christian with each other – being nice, finding the good in each other, not clinging to our BFFs but welcoming each other
+- We will practice being Christian with each other – being compassionate, finding the good in each other, being open to those who are different from us

 - We will celebrate life and each of our particular lives

-Confirmation is traditionally an affirmation of baptism, in which the young people assent to the promises made at their baptism on their behalf by parents and godparents.
+Confirmation is traditionally an affirmation of baptism, in which the confirmands assent to the promises made at their baptism on their behalf by parents and godparents.
 Having said that, each confirmation class usually has a student or two, not previously baptized, who are baptized as part of confirmation.
-This process is a celebration of each of these beloved children.
+This process is a celebration of each of these beloved young people.

 An important feature of confirmation is the opportunity to develop a mentoring relationship with a faithful adult.
 Confirmands and mentors will share a few specific activities of their choice related to living a Christian life.
 Examples might be attending a Holy Week worship service, baking bread for communion, serving food in a soup kitchen, etc. Mentors will also attend one class with their confirmands to share their faith stories and reflect on shared activities.
 Mentors must be able to attend this class and Confirmation Day.

 Confirmands will be asked to participate in the life of our church.
 Traditionally, they have helped lead the Maundy Thursday and Good Friday services.
-I will also ask them to read, usher and greet on Sunday mornings and see if they have particular gifts which they can bring to the table.
-In the past, some of them have joined church leadership teams, sung in the choir, played instruments.
+We ask them to read, usher and greet on some Sunday mornings and we will work together to discern what particular gifts they can share with our community.
+In the past, some confirmands have joined church leadership teams, sung in the choir, and played instruments in worship.